 - 1/4 cup white sugar, plus more for sprinkling ramekins with

 - powdered sugar to dust on top

-Preheat the oven to 400°F. Use a pastry brush to coat the insides of 2 (8 oz) ramekins with melted butter.
+- Preheat the oven to 400°F. Use a pastry brush to coat the insides of 2 (8 oz) ramekins with melted butter.
 Sprinkle sugar inside the ramekins, then rotate ramekins from side to side to get sugar crystals coating the entire interior surface of the ramekins.
 Tap out any excess sugar.
 Set aside.

-Pour the 1 tbsp + 2 tsp of melted butter into a small pan.
+- Pour the 1 tbsp + 2 tsp of melted butter into a small pan.
 Add the 1 tbsp + 2 tsp flour to the pan, then turn on the heat to medium low.
-Use a wooden spoon (not a whisk) to combine the two together to form a roux.
-Once combined and liquid-like, add in the cold milk.
-Continue stirring with the spoon until a dough has formed and doesn't stick to the pan.
-Turn this dough out into a clean, large bowl.
-Set aside.
+Use a wooden spoon (not a whisk) to combine the two together to form a roux - about 30 seconds.

-To the bowl that contains your dough, add your orange zest, Grand Marnier, and vanilla extract.
+- To the bowl that contains your dough, add your orange zest, Grand Marnier, and vanilla extract.
 Stir them in with your wooden spoon before adding the egg yolks.
 Use your spoon to incorporate the yolks until you have a thick, lava-like batter.

-Divide the batter among your ramekins, stopping a quarter inch from the rim of the ramekins if you want a straight, slightly puffy look.
+- Divide the batter among your ramekins, stopping a quarter inch from the rim of the ramekins if you want a straight, slightly puffy look.
 If you want the soufflés really high and don't mind them going slighty lopsided, then fill to the rim of the ramekins.

-Use an offset spatula or your finger to smooth out the tops of the batter.
+- Use an offset spatula or your finger to smooth out the tops of the batter.
 Bake in the oven for 16 minutes, or until the tops are golden brown.
 Sprinkle with powdered sugar and serve immediately (soufflés will deflate within a minute, so hurry!)